Meet Our Team

 Jordan started Lunch Buddies, which worked to connect employees and increase connectivity.
 Jordan co-facilitated a committee that started a new onboarding and training program for case managers.

 Jordan was born and raised in Fairfax, Vermont and resides in South Burlington.
 She enjoys spending time with her boys, Quinn and Vincent, and her husband, Matt, and spending time with friends, and with a very large family in Vermont and Massachusetts.
 Jordan enjoys walking and yoga, writing, hikes, and loves the beach.

 Jenna Smith, Development Manager

-Jenna received her Bachelor of Science in visual communication from Ohio University.
-She previously managed two locally owned boutiques in downtown Burlington.
-Jenna has over five years of marketing and community communications experience.
+Jenna joined the Vermont Chapter in May of 2018, with a background in management, marketing and communications.
 She is passionate about helping others and is dedicated to any way that she may assist in furthering the mission of the Alzheimer's Association.

 Jenna lives in Winooski; she enjoys working in her garden, hiking and snowboarding.